NVIDIA-Genomics-Research/AtacWorks/README.md

 #### Tutorial

+NOTE: Tutorials are not compatible across different branches.
+Currently tutorials are only compatible with the master branch.
 See [Tutorial 1](tutorials/tutorial1.md) for a workflow detailing the steps of data processing, encoding and model training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model